EdenEast/nyx/readme.md

 - `nixos/` - Machine configurations
   - `hosts/` - The definition of a nixos machine
   - `modules/` - Nixos modules
-  - `profiles/` - A collection of module configurations.
+  - `profiles/` - A collection of module configurations
-  - `secrets/` - Secrets used for a machine host.
+  - `secrets/` - Secrets used for a machine host

 ## Dotfiles